-The Department of Transport's 'Smarter Travel, A Sustainable Transport Future 2009-2020' (and subsequent updates) and the NTA's 'Transport Strategy for the Greater Dublin Area' (and subsequent updates) set out an integrated and balanced sustainable transport strategy for the wider Dublin Region dealing with all sustainable travel modes (bus, rail, Luas, cycling and walking) and road transport as well as issues such as road safety, traffic management, accessibility, enforcement, social inclusion and guidance on complementary land use policies.
-The review of these two strategies has begun.
+The Department of Transport's 'Smarter Travel, A Sustainable Transport Future 2009-2020' and the NTA's Greater Dublin Area Transport Strategy 2016-2035 set out an integrated and balanced sustainable transport strategy for the wider Dublin Region dealing with all sustainable travel modes (bus, rail, Luas, cycling and walking) and road transport as well as issues such as road safety, traffic management, accessibility, enforcement, social inclusion and guidance on complementary land use policies.
+The review of these two strategies is to begin in 2020.
 The Council, acting primarily as facilitator rather than the direct provider of some sustainable transport networks, will have a significant role to play both in the development of an efficient transport system and in planning for the future transport needs of the County.
 In pursuing the objective of encouraging modal shift the Council will co-operate closely with other relevant agencies and stakeholders, including the NTA.